(You might also like: BBC My Sounds, hiding podcasts behind a 'Beware of the Leopard' sign.; Download.com goes nuclear; Zombie Robs)

 The central theme of this book is some research about how people feel about different kinds of minds.
 At it's heart it's a Harvard Business Review style quadrant analysis with the two dimensions being doing and feeling (and doers doing things to feelers).
 This isn't nearly as interesting (or difficult) as actually trying to understand different minds.
 This is touched on briefly and mainly via that experiment where people report that they made a decision half a second after their body started doing the thing that they decided to do.
 Which is fascinating and hard to explain but it's only really a detour here.
 The meat of the book is how people feel about dogs and dead people and gods.
 There are some interesting anecdotes and the book is saved by the good humor and gentle snarkiness of at least one of the authors.

-The Jennifer Morgue (Laundry Files, #2) by Charles Stross
+The Annihilation Score (Laundry Files, #6) by Charles Stross

 Too much flat pack furniture assembly, not enough slaying of eldrich horrors.
 Also I miss Bob.

 (You might also like: What do you get when you multiply six by nine?
 Brexit.; News: Case made for 'ninth planet'; Scott Adams)